 Metal Ball with Metal Cup (MoM)

 Metal-on-metal implants were designed to increase durability.
-They use larger ball and socket shapes to provide maximum mobility and were marketed to a younger demographic as they could withstand greater wear and allow the patient to continue an active lifestyle without requiring a replacement surgery, Metal-on-metal implants have been the focus of many recalls and investigations regarding design defects and failure rates.
+They use larger ball and socket shapes to provide maximum mobility.
+Makers market these versions to a younger demographic as they could last longer and promote an active lifestyle.
+Metal-on-metal implants have been the focus of many recalls and investigations for design defects and failure rates.

 Ceramic Ball with Plastic Cup (CoP)

 The plastic used in the cup or lining of the socket is harder than that used in the MoP design.
-The products have been fairly reliable but there is still potential for debris producing a risk of osteolysis.
+The products are fairly reliable, but there is still the change for debris causing a risk of osteolysis.

 Ceramic Ball with Ceramic Cup (CoC)

 The all ceramic hip device design has been in use outside of the US since the 1980s but were not approved by the Food and Drug Administration (FDA) until 2011.
-They are quite durable but have a history of squeaking and present a risk of shattering.
+They are quite durable but have a history of squeaking and shattering.

 Ceramic Ball with Metal Cup (CoM)

-The ceramic on metal was also approved in 2011.
+The ceramic on metal version was also approved in 2011.
 It has been designed to reduce problems that have occurred with the MoM devices.
-Postmarket studies regarding safety and performance are still underway.
+Postmarket studies for safety and performance are still underway.